 CISA continues to work closely with federal partners to prepare the nation for possible impacts of a COVID-19 outbreak.
 This whole-of-nation effort is led by Health and Human Services through the Centers for Disease Control, with all other federal agencies, including CISA, in supporting roles.

-Functioning critical infrastructure is particularly important nation’s during the COVID-19 response for both public health and safety as well as community well-being.
+Functioning critical infrastructure is particularly important during the COVID-19 response for both public health and safety as well as community well-being.
 Certain critical infrastructure industries have a special responsibility to continue operations during these unprecedented times.

-This document gives guidance to state, local, tribal, and territorial jurisdictions and the private sector on defining essential critical infrastructure workers.
+This document also provides guidance to state, local, tribal, and territorial jurisdictions and the private sector on defining essential critical infrastructure workers.
 Promoting the ability of these workers to continue working during periods of community restriction, access management, social distancing, or closure orders/directives is crucial to community resilience and continuity of essential functions.

 - Identifying Critical Infrastructure During COVID-19 | CISA

-- Guidance on the Essential Critical Infrastructure Workforce | CISA
+- March 28, 2020: Guidance on the Essential Critical Infrastructure Workforce | CISA

 - March 19, 2020: CISA Releases Guidance on Essential Critical Infrastructure Workers During COVID-19 | CISA

-On March 13, 2020, CISA released an alert encouraging organizations to adopt a heightened state of cybersecurity encouraging organizations to adopt a heightened state of cybersecurity when considering alternate workplace options for their employees.
+On March 13, 2020, CISA released an alert encouraging organizations to adopt a heightened state of cybersecurity urging organizations to adopt a heightened state of cybersecurity when considering alternate workplace options for their employees.
 Remote work options—or telework—require an enterprise virtual private network (VPN) solution to connect employees to an organization’s information technology (IT) network.